Santa Claus: Representation to children

 Parent-initiated activities, like visiting a Santa actor at a shopping centre, promote belief in Santa Claus by young children.

 Psychologists generally differentiate between telling fictional stories that feature Santa Claus and actively deceiving a child into believing that Santa Claus is real.
 Imaginative play, in which children know that Santa Claus is only a character in a story, but pretend that he is real, just like they pretend that superheroes or other fictional characters are real, is valuable.
 Actively deceiving a child into believing in Santa Claus's real-world existence, sometimes even to the extent of fabricating false evidence to convince them despite their growing natural doubts, does not result in imaginative play and can promote credulity in the face of strong evidence against Santa Claus's existence.
-Children will eventually know that their parents deceived them.
+Children will eventually know that Santa is a fictional character.

 Babies and toddlers do not understand the concept of a fictional character, but most children become developmentally able to "believe in" Santa Claus around age three or four.
 The prevalence of belief in Santa Claus is high at age five, and declines precipitously when children are seven or eight years old.
 Although the age at disillusionment has been fairly stable for decades – in 1978, 85% of American five year olds believed that Santa was real, but only 25% of eight year olds still did – it may be getting slightly lower over time.
 Age-inappropriate belief in Santa is seen in some older children and teenagers who have autism or other neurodevelopmental disorders.

 The psychology professor Jacqueline Woolley helped to conduct a study that found that children seemed competent in their use of logic, evidence, and comparative reasoning even though they might conclude that Santa Claus or other fanciful creatures were real.
 According to Woolley, the existence of Santa Claus is affirmed to children by "friends, books, TV and movies" and by "hard evidence" of "half-eaten cookies and empty milk glasses".

 Typical objections to presenting Santa Claus as a literally real person, rather than a story, include that: